cscade/ripple/Readme.md

 ## Examples

 All examples below show the branch that is currently checked out within the prompt.

+	iMac:test cscade $ ripple init test
+	Initializing new ripple project
+	  creating new git repository where there was none creating new package.json on "master" for project test version 0.0.1 commiting package.json
+	  creating new "develop" branch
+	ok.

 	iMac:Ripple cscade [develop] $ ripple start feature docs Starting feature branch